 Only a few moments later, Paul Mirys, 58, was driving a black Mack semi truck and trailer in the center lane when he came upon the wreck.
 Mirys, a longtime employee of Sims Metal Management, was delivering metal scraps to the company’s facility in Morrisville, Pennsylvania.
 Mirys swerved to avoid the multi-vehicle crash, but his tractor-trailer hit the concrete guardrail.
 Mirys’ truck flipped, causing scattering scrap metal across the highway; he was pronounced dead at the scene.
 “Paul was a long-time employee of the company,” Sims Metal stated.
 “We are all in shock over this tragic event, and our thoughts and prayers go out to his family and to everyone affected.
 Safety is always our number one priority at Sims, and we take every incident of this nature very seriously.”

-Fellerman & Ciarimboli’s Trucking Accident Attorneys have represented hundreds of victims of truck and car accidents.
+Fellerman & Ciarimboli’s Truck Accident Lawyers have represented hundreds of victims of truck and car accidents.
 If you have been injured in an accident, call our Philadelphia office at 215-575-9237 for a free consultation.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.